KeyWeeUsr/the-book-of-v/source/chapter-1-calculator.rst

 Let's add a ``main()`` function that adds two integers and displays the output in the console.
 For that we'll use a built-in |println|_ function:

-.. include:: calculator-add-int.rst
+.. include:: vsource/calculator-add-int.v
+   :code: v

 Now we can see the output.
 Let's include the rest of ``+-*/`` operations in the same way we created ``add()`` function:

-.. include:: calculator-basic-ops.rst
+.. include:: vsource/calculator-basic-ops.v
+   :code: v

 As we call each of the functions to perform a basic operation, we will see this output.
 Noticed something strange?

-.. include:: calculator-basic-ops-output.rst
+.. include:: vsource/calculator-basic-ops-output.v
+   :code: v

 ``1 / 2`` is apparently ``0``.
 But why?
 Shouldn't the output be ``0.5``?